 Aside from ending a relationship, custody battles are often one of the most emotional and complex aspects of the divorce process.
 Whether you've gone through a divorce before or you're dealing with your first break-up, if you have minor children, you need to understand the basics of child custody in Virginia.

 There are two types of custody in Virginia: legal and physical.
 Legal custody is a parent's right to make decisions regarding the child's welfare, including education, religion, and medical care.
 Physical custody refers to which parent will provide a primary residence for the child.
-The court can award joint custody, sole custody, or a combination of both.
+The court may award joint custody, sole custody, or a combination of both.

-If the parents get along and have good communication skills, the court may award them joint legal custody.
-Joint legal custody means that both parents retain joint decision-making responsibility for their child, regardless of the allocation of physical custody.
-In other words, even if the court awards one parent sole physical custody, the judge may award joint legal custody, meaning both parents must are involved in making decisions for the child.
-When parents share legal custody, neither can make decisions for the child without consulting the other first.
+If the parents get along and have decent communication skills, judges usually award them joint legal custody.
+Joint legal custody means that both parents have the right to participate in making decisions for their child, regardless of where the child lives.
+For instance, the judge may award sole physical custody to one parent but joint legal custody to both.
+When parents share legal custody, neither can make important decisions for the child without consulting the other first.
 If you can't agree on an issue, you'll need the court to decide for you.

-Unlike some states, which presume that joint custody is in the child's best interest, Virginia law specifically prohibits a judge from beginning a custody evaluation with the presumption that joint custody is in the child's best interest.
-Instead, the court must make an independent evaluation using specific factors based on the child's best interest.
+Unlike some states, where the laws assume that joint custody is in the child's best interest, Virginia law specifically prohibits judges from beginning a custody evaluation with the assumption that any particular type of custody is in the child's best interest.
+Instead, judges must make an independent evaluation using specific factors based on the child's best interest.
 (Va.
-Code Ann. § 20-124.2(B).)
+Code § 20-124.2(B) (2022).)

 It's a common misconception that children can refuse to attend parenting time with either parent.
-On the contrary, until a child is 18 years old, the court maintains the right to require that child to spend time with both parents.
-The custodial parent must ensure that the child follows the court orders, or risk being in violation (contempt) of the court order.
+Until a child is 18 years old, a judge has the right to require that child to spend time with both parents.
+The custodial parent must ensure that the child follows the court orders—or risk being in violation (contempt) of the court order for withholding custody.